Ernst Thälmann Pioneer Organisation: Activities

 The pioneers took part in a range of activities including sports, ceremonies and performances, meetings and waste collection for different causes.
 In their uniforms, and with their children's enthusiasm, they were an attractive accompaniment to GDR anniversaries and festivals.
 In 1966, for example, a delegation of children from the Pioneers and the FDJ symbolically handed over a bunch of red carnations in honour of the SED's 20th anniversary.

-Apart from presenting a youthful, positive face of socialism to the outside world, these activities were also designed to hammer home the message to the children involved that Socialism had a strong moral side.
-In 1971 a "solidarity action" took place in which the children collected a million roses for the American Angela Davis's release.
+Apart from presenting a youthful, positive face of socialism to the outside world, these activities were also designed to emphasize the message to the children involved that socialism had a strong moral side.
+In 1971, a "solidarity action" took place in which the children collected a million roses for the release of American citizen Angela Davis.
 In 1973, the World Festival of Youth and Students in Berlin carried the motto "For anti-imperialistic solidarity, peace and friendship".

-Activities were also a way of indoctrinating the children with socialist ideals: the "Kurs 80" movement in 1978 aimed at familiarising the pioneers with the politics of the Working Class Party (the SED).
+Activities were also a way of educating the children in socialist ideals: the "Kurs 80" movement in 1978 aimed at familiarising the pioneers with the politics of the Working Class Party (the SED).

 Pioneer parks and camps

-At the first nationwide youth meeting in 1950 at the Wuhlheide in East Berlin, a park was opened known as the Pionierrepublik „Ernst Thälmann“ ("Ernst Thälmann Pioneers' Republic"), later changed to "pioneers' park".
+At the first nationwide youth meeting in 1950 at the Wuhlheide in East Berlin, a park was opened known as the Pionierrepublik „Ernst Thälmann“ ("Ernst Thälmann Pioneers' Republic"), later changed to "Pioneers' Park".
 About 20,000 children stayed there for the meeting.
-A headquarters for the young pioneers was opened in Berlin at the same time.
+A headquarters for the Young Pioneers was opened in Berlin at the same time.

 In 1952 Wilhelm Pieck, then President of East Germany, ceremoniously opened another "pioneers' republic" at Werbellinsee north-east of Berlin.
 It was based on a Soviet pioneer camp, the Artek.
 It was considered a privilege to be chosen to go to this camp; every year about 1,000 pioneers were chosen to go there.
 The site is currently being modernised by an investor from Karlsruhe.

 During the summer months, children were sent to the summer pioneer camps in East Germany and other socialist parts of the world, such as that in Dresden in 1952.
 It was on this occasion that the organisation was given the name "Ernst Thälmann".

 In 1979 the Ernst Thälmann Pioneer Palace was opened.